Clergy Sexual Abuse Lawyers In Pennsylvania

 While rumors and hearsay about Catholic clergy abuse persisted for decades, the problem was first brought to prominence in the 1980s and 1990s.

-The media played a big role in uncovering the problem in recent years.
-The Boston Globe was particularly instrumental when it won a court case that made public any Church documents used in civil lawsuits filed against the Church.
+The media played a significant role in uncovering the problem in recent years.
+The Boston Globe was instrumental when it won a court case that made public any Church documents used in civil lawsuits filed against the Church.

-Following a grand jury report in 2018, Pennsylvania followed many states in the U.S. by changing its sexual abuse laws to make it easier for victims to file claims against their abusers and to hold their institutions responsible.
+Following a grand jury report in 2018, Pennsylvania followed many states in the U.S. by changing its sexual abuse laws.

-Other changes were to laws that prevented victims from talking to investigators and increased penalties for people who are required to report suspected abuse but fail to do so.
+- Increased penalties for people required to report suspected abuse but fail to do so.

-The lawyers at Andreozzi & Foote and our clients have been some of the main advocates of this change.
-One of our lawyers is a clergy abuse survivor and the long-time leader of the statute of limitations reform movement in Pennsylvania.
+The lawyers at Andreozzi + Foote and our clients have been some of the leading advocates of this change.

 The sexual abuse attorneys at Andreozzi & Foote are here to help Pennsylvania victims get restitution for past crimes against them.

-Coming forward to seek justice for clergy abuse can help you finally “turn the page” and hold the individual and the institution accountable for their actions – thereby preventing future abuse to others.
+Seeking justice for clergy abuse can help survivors while holding the individual and the institution accountable for their actions.
+Thereby preventing future mistreatment of others.